 Writing for Social Work

-However, it doesn't search everything that the library owns or subscribes to so you will still need to search other databases (see below) to find everything that you need.
+However, OMNI doesn't search everything that the library owns or subscribes to so you will still need to search other databases (see below) to find everything that you need.

 Search Strategies for Database Searching